GOP opens up new front in Big Tech censorship fight, hitting Reddit for killing 'The Donald' pro-Trump forum

 The lawmakers wrote that, due to Reddit's use of a "progressive bludgeon," they would need to consider taking action despite their long-held "principled belief in the free market."

 The point-by-point missive came hours after Twitter's attempt to "fact-check" President Trump immediately backfired.
-On Thursday, Trump crafted an executive order interpreting the Communications Decency Act of 1996 as saying that companies that actively "fact-check" users' posts are to be considered "publishers," rather than "platforms."
+On Thursday, Trump crafted an executive order reportedly interpreting the Communications Decency Act of 1996 (CDA) as saying that companies that actively "fact-check" users' posts are to be considered "publishers," rather than "platforms."

-The distinction is significant because platforms are ordinarily not liable for users' defamatory posts, while publishers do face liability.
-The order could also affect federal funding for sites like Twitter.
+The distinction is significant because platforms are ordinarily not liable for users' defamatory posts under the CDA, while publishers do face liability.
+The order could also cut federal government advertising spending on sites like Twitter.

 Reddit, however, has largely escaped scrutiny, even though it receives approximately 430 million visitors per month -- more than Twitter, by some metrics.
 The site also regularly hosts prominent politicians for "Ask Me Anything" open interviews that drive news cycles.
 Then-candidate Donald Trump sat for one such interview on r/The_Donald in July 2016, before Reddit began taking action against the subreddit.